StryderDev/ApexStats/README.md

 -   Pick a random loadout to play
 -   Choose from a list of random fun facts
 -   Get info about current or future in-game events
--   Tiew the threshold for Apex Preadotr on PC, PlayStation, Xbox, and Nintendo Switch
+-   Tiew the threshold for Apex Predator on PC, PlayStation, Xbox, and Nintendo Switch